couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 > Moving nodes between groups generates configuration, but does not really moves
 > data.
 The user might forget to trigger rebalance, and the SDK will try to do
-> `Selected-Server-Group` or `Selected-Server-Group-Or-All-Available` strategy,
-> while the operations are still expensive.
+> `Selected-Server-Group` strategy, while the operations are still expensive.

 The sever generates notice in UI warning the user that rebalance is necessary.
 The SDK should not detect whether the vBucket moved or not, and just trust the